davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 ```

-:white_check_mark: **GOOD** This example copies the data required in the background task during the request explictly and does not reference
+:white_check_mark: **GOOD** This example copies the data required in the background task during the request explicitly and does not reference
 anything from the controller itself.

 ```C#